Kanishk2192/Automated-Trading-Signal-Backtesting-Framework/README.md

 During my internship, I noticed that backtesting a trading strategy frequently involved manually reviewing historical charts, identifying entry and exit points, and recording trades in spreadsheets for every stock.

-So instead of spending hours repeating the same process for every stock, I wanted to automate the entire workflow into reusable Python framework capable of:
+So instead of spending hours repeating the same process for every stock, I wanted to automate the entire workflow into a reusable Python framework capable of:

 - Retrieving historical market data
 - Generating trading signals automatically